14 East Austin Coffee Shops to Visit

 2. Cenote

-Cenote is another neighborhood favorite.
-Located just four blocks away from the Heywood in a cozy bungalow-style space, the popular East Side cafe has ample seating indoors and out.
+Cenote is another East Austin favorite.
+Located on E. 7th St., less than a mile from the Heywood, the popular East Side cafe has ample seating indoors and out.
 Cenote is best if you’re looking for a meal to go with your coffee, as it offers a full food menu.

-On the weekends, you’ll find hearty breakfast items such as apple butter pancakes, a grilled breakfast burrito, and eggs benedict.
-They also serve a range of lunch items, including sandwiches, salads, and burgers.
+On the weekends, you’ll find hearty breakfast items such as chilaquiles, a grilled breakfast burrito, and a kale scramble.
+They also serve a range of lunch items, including sandwiches, salads, and wraps.

 3. Cosmic Saltillo